NOUIY/aws-cdk-guide/v2/stages.md

 ------

-When we run `cdk synth`, two cloud assemblies are created in `cdk.out`\.
-These two cloud assemblies contain the synthesized AWS CloudFormation template and assets for each stage\.
+When we run `cdk synth`, two cloud assemblies are created in `cdk.out`.
+These two cloud assemblies contain the synthesized AWS CloudFormation template and assets for each stage.
 The following is snippet of our project directory:

 ------
 #### [ TypeScript ]